justin9503/RegressionSprint_2401FTDSTeam_EG1/README.md

 CO2 is recorded in kilotonnes (kt): 1 kt represents 1000 kg of CO2.

+The feature "Average Temperature C°", represents the average yearly temperature increase.
+For example, if it is 0.12, it means that the temperature in that specific location increased by 0.12 degrees Celsius.

 Forestland is the only feature that exhibits negative emissions due to its role as a carbon sink.
 Through photosynthesis, forests absorb and store carbon dioxide, effectively removing it from the atmosphere.
 Sustainable forest management, along with afforestation and reforestation efforts, further contribute to negative emissions by increasing carbon sequestration capacity.